Udhowali: History

 Udhowali is a historical village like Badoki Saikhwan.
 There are many modern buildings as well as Mughal Empire buildings founded.
-The village was the home of Muslims and Sikhs before Partition Of India now the main cast of living people there is gujjar.
+The village was the home of Muslims and Sikhs before the Partition of India.

 Education

 The education system of Village is very impressive.
 There is a College, High School, primary Schools and other Private sector spreading Education in whole area.
 There are also some Madaras in village, to educate the Islamic learnings.